 Wisdom of the Elders

-Wisdom of the Elders is an award-winning series of autobiography production workshops conducted in partnership with municipal and community collaborators in the City of Murfreesboro, Tennessee.
+Created in 2012, Wisdom of the Elders (WOE) is an award-winning series of autobiography production workshops conducted in partnership with municipal and community collaborators in Murfreesboro, Tennessee.

-The Wisdom of the Elders (WOE) began in 2012.
-The fundamental goal of the undertaking was to determine whether and how autobiography production can enhance and provide valuable data about African American seniors’ mental health, past and present.
-Another goal, one rooted in the mission and methods of the Principal Investigator’s Voices from Our America public humanities project, was to determine whether and how project partners could use the findings from WOE, particularly those about resilience and strategies for coping with challenging situations, as the basis for new curricula and educational programs for youth.
+The foundational goal of Wisdom of the Elders was to determine whether and how autobiography production can provide valuable data about African American seniors’ mental health.
+Another goal was to determine whether project partners could use the findings from WOE–particularly those about resilience–to identify strategies for coping with challenging situations, using the collected data as the basis for new curricula and youth education programs.

 Along with the administration of the CDC’s Behavioral Risk Factor Surveillance System pre- and post-workshop health surveys, semi-structured participant interviews, and five public exhibits, these workshops constituted the core of The Wisdom of the Elders: Improving Mental Health With Life Lessons for African American Seniors.

 WOE also oversaw a community-engaged health research study that began with a mini-grant from the Meharry-Vanderbilt Community Engaged Research Core.
 It continued thanks to cash and in-kind donations from collaborators as well as the Department of English and the College of Arts and Science Dean’s Office at Vanderbilt University.